CancerEdition/msonic-refined/README.md

 While CE+ Sonic does edit out a lot of instances of poor spriting techniques from base Mania, a lot of its edits moreso have to do with changing Mania's visual identity to something more akin to recent portrayals of Classic Sonic in 3D, such as a more muted tone of blue, visible shoe buckles, and spines that flow directly off of the sides of Sonic's head.

 To contrast, Mania Sonic Refined intends to take from Sonic 1/CD's depiction of Sonic as it is prioritized in Mania's borrowed animations and seemingly used as the basis for its original animations.
+Animations such as Sonic's turn-around may be completely redrawn if they are considered too far out of line with this depiction of Sonic.
+Hence,

-Hence, this is what makes this mod separate from CE+ Sonic.
+This is what makes this mod separate from CE+ Sonic: A difference in opinion on how to "fix" his sprites.

 However, other features from CE+ Sonic, such as additional animations, mod compatibility, and configurable palettes, may be considered in the future.